Mehulkishan09/Machine-learning-HotelProject/README.md

 # Machine-learning-HotelProject
-supervised learning to determine if a booking will cancel
+A model for a hotel chain to predict if a booking reservation will cancel using Logistic Regression.